Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 While not in your humanoid form, you have access to the following actions.
 You additionally gain the following Multiattack actions.

+Additionally, you gain effects specific to your Hybrid or Bestial form, as shown below.
+These effects end when you leave either form.

+#### Multiattack
+You make one Bite attack and two Claw attacks.
+Alternatively, you make one Rock attack and one Tail Stinger attack.

 ##### Claw.
  Melee Weapon Attack: your proficiency bonus + your Strength modifier to hit, reach 5 ft., one target.
 Hit: 6d8 + your Strength modifier slashing damage.

 ##### Bite.
  Melee Weapon Attack: your proficiency bonus + your Strength modifier to hit, reach 5 ft., one target.
 Hit: 6d12 + your Strength modifier piercing damage.
 If the target is grappled by you, you have advantage on the attack roll.

 ##### Rock.
 Ranged Weapon Attack: your proficiency bonus + your Strength modifier to hit, reach 5 ft., one target.
 Hit: 8d8 + your Strength modifier bludgeoning damage.
 On a hit, the target is knocked prone.
 If you hit a prone creature with this attack, it must make a Strength saving throw against your spell save DC (or 8 + your Constitution modifier + your proficiency bonus).
 On a failed saving throw, the creature is stunned until the end of your next turn.

 ##### Tail Stinger.
 Ranged Weapon Attack: your proficiency bonus + your Strength or Dexterity (your choice) modifier to hit, reach 10 ft., one target.
 Hit: 6d8 + your Strength modifier piercing damage.
 On a hit, the target takes an additional 6d6 poison damage and must make a Constitution saving throw against your spell save DC (or 8 + your Constitution modifier + your proficiency bonus).
 On a failed saving throw, the target is poisoned for one minute.
 It can repeat this saving throw at the end of each of its turns, ending the effect on a successful saving throw.
 If the target fails this repeated saving throw, it takes an additional 6d6 poison damage.

 ##### Acid Spray.
 All creatures in a 60-foot cone originating from your position must make a Dexterity saving throw.
 On a failed saving throw, a creature takes 12d8 acid damage, or half on a successful saving throw.

-##### Multiattack
-You make one Bite attack and two Claw attacks.

-##### Multiattack
-You make one Rock attack and one Tail Stinger attack.

-Additionally, you gain effects specific to your Hybrid or Bestial form, as shown below.
-These effects end when you leave either form.

-##### Hybrid
+#### Hybrid Form
 While in your Hybrid form, you can use all of your equipment, and your Armor Class is increased by 2.
 Additionally, you regain 5 hit points at the start of each of your turns if you are not dead.

-##### Bestial
+#### Bestial Form
 While in your Bestial form, you can only use your worn equipment, as it merges into your bestial form.
 You are unable to use equipment you must hold with a hand or which require a command word to activate.
 Additionally, all of your speeds are increased by 20 ft., your Armor Class is increased by 2, your size increases by one size to a maximum of Gargantuan, and your Strength score is increased by 4, to a maximum of 30.

 ### Sovereign's Charge